 The History of Roughlee Village

 The village of Roughlee is situated 6 miles north of Burnley in the Pendleside area of East Lancashire and is probably most famous for its links with the so-called Pendle Witches, one of whom - Alice Nutter - allegedly lived at Roughlee Old Hall.
 In 1612 she was taken to Lancaster Castle for sentencing and subsequent hanging.
 During the renovations to the centre of the Village in 2006 a new fingerpost sign was erected pointing the way to the said castle.
+In 2012 a statue of alice was erected in the village to commemorate the 400th anniversary of the trials.

 In modern times, with little work in the Village, residents from the majority of households tend to commute into the nearby towns and even cities.
 Amenities in the village are limited but we make the most of what we’ve got.
 We have the second smallest School in Lancashire; a Public house and a thriving Village Centre building which hosts a variety of social functions throughout the year.
 There are two caravan parks in the village;- the newly-named Forest of Pendle Leisure Park and the award winning Pendle Valley Caravan Park which is locally owned by the Hartley family.
 The former mill lodge is now a trout fishing lake.
 Bed & breakfast accommodation is situated at Dam Head Barn and at Thorneyholme.